Blood Donation Requirements & FAQs

 You can make a whole blood or an automated donation.

-An automated donation (sometimes called apheresis) is a special kind of donation allowing a donor to give specific blood components.
+An automated donation (sometimes called apheresis) is a special kind of donation allowing a donor to give specific blood components, such as plasma or platelets.
 When you donate via automated collections, only the needed blood components are retained.
 The remaining components are returned in the same arm along with fluids to help you feel more hydrated.
 The best part about an automated donation is that you know you are giving the blood component most needed for patients matching your blood type.
 There are several automated donation procedures, with the two most common being double red-cells, or ALYX, and platelets.

 Eligibility & Blood Donation Requirements